David Gordon Green's unrealized projects: Barefoot Bandit

 It was reported in July 2010 that Green was to produce and direct Barefoot Bandit for 20th Century Fox.
 It was to have based on Taking Flight: The Hunt for a Young Outlaw, a nonfiction book by Bob Friel about the life of Colton Harris Moore.
 The script was written by Dustin Lance Black.
 In 2012, it was announced that Green dropped out of the project.

-Black Jack TV pilot

-In March 2011, it was revealed that Green would direct the pilot episode of the series Black Jack and produce the series through Rough House for Comedy Central.